Blackstone Inc.: Early 2000s

 In 2005, Blackstone was one of seven private equity firms involved in the buyout of SunGard, a transaction valued at $11.3 billion.
-Blackstone's partners in the acquisition were Silver Lake Partners, Bain Capital, Goldman Sachs Capital Partners, Kohlberg Kravis Roberts, Providence Equity Partners, and TPG Capital.
+Blackstone's partners in the acquisition were Silver Lake, Bain Capital, Goldman Sachs Alternatives, KKR, Providence Equity Partners, and TPG.
 This represented the largest leveraged buyout completed since the takeover of RJR Nabisco at the end of the 1980s leveraged buyout boom.
 Also, at the time of its announcement, SunGard was the largest buyout of a technology company in history, a distinction it ceded to the buyout of Freescale Semiconductor.
 The SunGard transaction is also notable for the number of firms involved, the largest club deal completed to that point.
 The involvement of seven firms in the consortium was criticized by investors in private equity who considered crossholdings among firms to be generally unattractive.

 In 2006, Blackstone launched its long/short equity hedge fund business, Kailix Advisors.
 According to Blackstone, as of September 30, 2008, Kailix Advisors had $1.9 billion of assets under management.
 In December 2008, Blackstone announced that Kailix would be spun off to its management team to form a new fund as an independent entity backed by Blackstone.

 While Blackstone was active on the corporate investment side, it was also busy pursuing real estate investments.
 Blackstone acquired Prime Hospitality and Extended Stay America in 2004.
 Blackstone followed these investments with the acquisition of La Quinta Inns & Suites in 2005.
 Blackstone's largest transaction, the $26-billion buyout of Hilton Hotels Corporation, occurred in 2007 under the tenure of Hilton CFO Stephen Bollenbach.
 Extended Stay Hotels was sold to The Lightstone Group in July 2007 and Prime Hospitality's Wellesley Inns were folded into La Quinta.
 La Quinta Inns & Suites was spun out for IPO in 2014 and later acquired by Wyndham Hotels & Resorts.